Authored by the expert who managed and guided the team behind the Republic of the Congo Property Pack

 Are big infrastructure projects coming to Congo-Brazzaville as of 2026?

-As of early 2026, the biggest infrastructure project affecting property values in Congo-Brazzaville is the World Bank's $60 million urban resilience program targeting Brazzaville and Pointe-Noire, which could meaningfully boost prices in neighborhoods that become safer from flooding and better connected.
+As of early 2026, the biggest infrastructure project affecting property values in Congo-Brazzaville is the World Bank's $60 million urban resilience program targeting Brazzaville and Pointe-Noire, which could meaningfully boost prices in neighborhoods that become safer from flooding and better connected to services.

-This project was approved in late 2025 and focuses on erosion control, drainage improvements, and resilient infrastructure in high-risk areas, with construction expected to roll out over the next few years in neighborhoods like Bacongo, Makélékélé, and Talangaï in Brazzaville, and Loandjili, Tié-Tié, and Ngoyo in Pointe-Noire.
+This project was approved in late 2025 and focuses on erosion control, drainage, and resilient infrastructure, with construction expected to roll out over the next two to four years in neighborhoods like Bacongo, Makelekele, and Talangai in Brazzaville and Loandjili, Tie-Tie, and Ngoyo in Pointe-Noire.

 For the latest updates on the local projects, you can read our property market analysis about Congo-Brazzaville here.